yorkulibraries/yudl-map/metadata-input-guidelines/rights-holder.md

 Persons, agencies, or organizations owning or managing rights over the object.

-# How the genre field work in the metadata form
+# How the rights holder field work in the metadata form

 * Autocomplete text field
 * Repeatable